-The same place as the original cancer, which is called a local recurrence.
+The same place as the original cancer.
+This is called a local recurrence.

 The chest wall or lymph nodes under the arm or in the chest.
 This is called a regional recurrence.

 Another place, including distant organs such as the bones, lungs, liver, and brain.
 This is called a distant recurrence or a metastatic recurrence.
-For more information on a metastatic recurrence, see the Metastatic breast cancer section below.
+For more information on a metastatic recurrence, see the Guide to Metastatic Breast Cancer.

-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the treatments described above such as surgery, radiation therapy, chemotherapy, targeted therapy, and hormonal therapy, but they may be used in a different combination or at a different pace.
+After this testing is done, you and your doctor will talk about your treatment options.
+The treatment plan may include the treatments described above such as surgery, radiation therapy, chemotherapy, targeted therapy, and hormonal therapy.
+They may be used in a different combination or at a different pace.
 The treatment options for recurrent breast cancer depend on the following factors: